oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_install.md

 lxc -h
 ```

-If an error is reported then execute the following command to soft connect the lxc command
+If an error is reported, run the following command to add an `lxc` alias:

 ```bash
 ! lxc -h >/dev/null 2>&1 && echo 'alias lxc="/snap/bin/lxc"' >> /root/.bashrc && source /root/.bashrc
 export PATH=$PATH:/snap/bin
 ```

-After connecting, test the lxc command again to see if there is an error about not being able to find it
+Then test `lxc` again to confirm it can be found.